JoinColony/colonyJS/docs/_Topics_TaskLifecycle.md

 There are three "task roles" that can be assigned to each task: `MANAGER`, `EVALUATOR`, and `WORKER`.

 Each "task role" has specific permissions for calling and approving certain actions.
-Actions that modify a task may require approval from two "task roles" if those roles have already been assigned (see [Modify Task](/colonyjs/docs-task-lifecycle#modify-task) for more information).
+Actions that modify a task may require approval from two "task roles" if those roles have already been assigned (see [Modify Task](/#modify-task) for more information).

-### Permissions for `ColonyClient` methods
+### Permissions

 |                          | Manager | Evaluator | Worker | Other                                  |
 |--------------------------|---------|-----------|--------|----------------------------------------|